vivaxgen/MicroHaps/README.md

 ## Documentation

-The main documentation, which cover complete installation and tutorials, is [here](https://vivaxgen-microhaps.readthedocs.io/en/latest/)
+The main documentation, which cover complete installation and tutorials, is [here](https://vivaxgen-microhaps.readthedocs.io/en/latest/).

-## Quick nistallation on local devices and HPCs
+## Quick installation on local devices and HPCs

 Note for Conda-based users!
 Be sure you are not in a conda environment or in the (base) conda environment prior to installing.